Class discrimination

 Class discrimination, also known as classism, is prejudice or discrimination on the basis of social class.
 It includes individual attitudes, behaviors, systems of policies and practices that are set up to benefit the upper class at the expense of the lower class.

 Social class refers to the grouping of individuals in a hierarchy based on wealth, income, education, occupation, and social network.

-Studies show an intersection between class discrimination and racism and sexism.
+Studies show an intersection between class discrimination, racism, and sexism.
 In countries such as India, Singapore, Bangladesh, and Pakistan, classism intersects with casteism and continues to be reinforced even within their diasporic communities, despite being illegal in the host countries where they reside.
 Legislation shows efforts to reduce such intersections and classism at an individual level.

 History

-Class structures existed in a simplified form in pre-agricultural societies, but it has evolved into a more complex and established structure following the establishment of permanent agriculture-based civilizations with a food surplus.
+Class structures existed in a simplified form in pre-agricultural societies, but they have evolved to be more intricate following the establishment of permanent agriculture-based civilizations with a food surplus.

 Segregation into classes was accomplished through observable traits (such as race or profession) that were accorded varying statuses and privileges.
 Feudal classification systems might include merchant, serf, peasant, warrior, priestly, and noble classes.
-Rankings were far from invariant with the merchant class in Europe outranking the peasantry, while merchants were explicitly inferior to peasants during the Tokugawa Shogunate in Japan.
+The established hierarchy varied greatly from community to community; for example, the merchant class in Europe would outrank the peasantry, while merchants were explicitly inferior to peasants during the Tokugawa Shogunate in Japan.
 Other prominent forms of classism include India's caste system, where caste and class often intersected and caused discrimination against certain peoples.
+Discrimination against the poor in Western cultures spans back to early America, with many of the people who were sent to the Colonies being poor.
+Those who were sent over to the Colonies either became indentured servants or nomadic "squatters"; their impoverished status, with the intersectionality of classism and racism, resulted in their consideration as "not quite white", leading to discrimination further on from both North and South.

-Modern classism, with less rigid class structures, is harder to identify.
+Modern classism is harder to identify due to its class structures being less rigid.
 In a professional association posting, psychologist Thomas Fuller-Rowell states, "Experiences of [class] discrimination are often subtle rather than blatant, and the exact reason for unfair treatment is often not clear to the victim."